zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

 arrives, he becomes the doubter; when the doubter arrives, he becomes the doubter; there is greed.
-Those who come will become greedy ones; those who have anger will become ridicules when they come; those who have idiots will become idiots when they come; those who have polluters will become non-polluting ones.”
+Those who come will become greedy ones; those who have anger will become ridicules when they come; those who have idiots will become idiots when they come; those who have polluters will become non-polluting ones."
 The doubters agree.

 Because of that, the presenter Binchia said: